 The appearance of wood grain in the surface is easily simulated by rubbing a piece of course sandpaper over the polystyrene in the direction of the grooves.
 This is easier to do when the polystyrene is still in a large sheet.
 By wiggling the sandpaper slightly, a surprising realistic effect of weathered wood is possible.
 A light rub with grit paper will remove any fuzz.

 Spray painting provides the best finish on polystyrene particularly when the model represents well maintained wood sheathing or a metal surface.
 All types of model paints can be sprayed directly on polystyrene.
-A primer coat of Floquil barrier or Scalecoat Shieldcoat should be sprayed or brushed on polystyrene before painting with Floquil, Scalecoat or lacquer paints.
+Acrylic paints such as those made by Badger or Tamaya can be directly applied to the polystyrene following a cleaning of the surface using alcohol.
+Also paints made by True Color are ideal for airbrushing as they are pre-thined and should not be applied by brush.
 Paints such as Polly S or paints for military miniatures work well when brushed directly on polystyrene.
 The paints for military models provide a wide range of colors that are excellent for structures.

 Nearly any type of weathering can be applied to painted polystyrene surfaces.
 The same type of paint used for the basic color can also be sprayed to simulate mud and grime.
 The model can also be weatherized using casein, pastel chalk, acrylics or leather dyes in alcohol.